 This collection entails a significant new study of the period encompassed by the Ethical Policy (c.
 1900–1942), a program of welfare, education and infrastructural reform initiated by the Dutch colonial administration of the Netherlands Indies (now the Republic of Indonesia).
 The Ethical Policy has received little attention beyond the specialist literature on Dutch imperialism, despite its resonance with French notions of a colonial ‘civilising mission’ and British concepts of the ‘white man’s burden’.
 This book will be the first English-language study of the policy, and the first to examine ‘ethical’ ways of seeing through the lens of the camera, an instrument that was embraced with enthusiasm by a range of social classes and ethnic groups in late-colonial Indonesia.
 In doing so, these essays shed new light on historical understandings of debates that were conducted in images about Indonesian modernities, civilisation and being governed in the early twentieth century.

-- Garden of the East – a look at how we look at Indonesia By Susie Protschky, Monash University Say “Indonesia” today and what visual associations does the ...
+- By Susie Protschky, Monash University Say “Indonesia” today and what visual associations does the word prompt?
+For many Australians, an ambivalent mix of pleasant and troubled ...
 Read more